cakephp/docs/en/development/errors.rst

 .. php:exception:: NotImplementedException

     Used for doing a 501 Not Implemented Errors.

+.. versionadded:: 3.1

+    Service Unavailable has been added.

+.. php:exception:: ServiceUnavailableException

+    Used for doing a 503 Service Unavailable error.

+For more details on HTTP 5xx status error codes see <https://tools.ietf.org/html/rfc2616#section-10.5>`_, ``IETF RFC2616 Section 10.5``.

 You can throw these exceptions from you controllers to indicate failure states, or HTTP errors.
 An example use of the HTTP exceptions could be rendering 404